10 Things You Didn’t Know About The 1996 Chicago Bulls

 jack-haley-2-300x218

 Also acquired in the Dennis Rodman/Will Perdue swap was Rodman’s close friend Jack Haley.
-The 6-10 center played just 7 minutes of one game for the entire regular season and post season.
+The 6-10 center played just seven minutes of one game for the entire regular season and post season.
 His salary for those 7 minutes: $225,000.

 jordankukoc2_090901Michael was not the only Chicago Bull wearing Air Jordans during the regular season.
 Teammates Toni Kukoc, Randy Brown, and Ron Harper all played in games wearing the iconic Air Jordan XIs.